 222 S. Prospect Avenue

 Attrition of the most recent graduating class: Four percent attrition rate or 1/24 students.

 Employment of graduates within six months of graduation: 95 percent of the Class of 2012 are currently employed.

-Certification examination pass rate for first time takers: Currently all students of the Class of 2012 have successfully passed boards.
-First-time test taker pass rate was 71 percent.
+Certification examination pass rate for first-time takers: First-time test taker pass rate was 90 percent.